 Click the thumbnail to see a gallery of 47 screenshots.

-I have used Virtual Box to test Windows 7 Ultimate (M1, build 7000, 32-bit, downloaded via torrents).
+I have used Virtual Box to test Windows 7 Ultimate (M1, build 7000, 32-bit, downloaded via intense rains).
 Virtual Box allows you to create virtual Windows computers within your Windows/Linux/Mac computer.

 The virtual physical hard disk is represented by a VDI file on the host machine: the VDI file with the whole hard disk with Windows 7 and data never went above 5.5 GB.
 External CD/DVDs, for example one with the ISO image with the Windows 7 installation, can be read from ISO files on the hard disk of the host machine.
 And the right-ctrl key can steal the keyboard and the mouse from the virtual parasite computer back to the host (and back).
 The embedding framework operates smoothly and there are no serious risks going on here.

 Windows 7 is nice.
 It is a "wealthier" relative of Vista.
 When you use Windows 7, it is very clear that you don't have to learn new things.
 Certain things are more logical; in some cases, the "progress" went "sideways" rather than forward.

 Its user interface is very similar to Vista.
 If you shake a window, it minimizes all other windows.
 If you cross the left/right/upper end of the screen with your mouse pointer, the window (semi-)maximizes to the left 50% / right 50% / whole 100% of the screen: a fast and helpful trick e.g. for translators.
 Windows can be un-maximized simply by dragging them.